 Once its possible to purchase D2/WiFire control panel replacements, I’ll update the post on where they can be sourced from.

 Conclusions On How To Upgrade/Replace A Traeger Control Panel

-Thanks for reading, I hope you found this post useful.
-My website is about all the various means to produce and use wood pellets.
-For instance, you may wish to learn how Traeger wood pellets are made.
-Please visit my wood pellet grill/smoker guide to learn more! 🙂
+Thanks for reading.
+I hope you found this post useful.
+You may also wish to learn how Traeger wood pellets are made.
+Please visit my Wood Pellet Grill/Smoker Guide to learn more! 🙂